 A Certified Nursing Assistant (CNA) takes care of a variety of tasks throughout a typical day, such as providing direct patient care, offering emotional support, and light housekeeping.
 To meet these demands, CNAs must be able to pivot quickly and work efficiently.

 Perhaps the most crucial role of a CNA is to tend to the basic needs of a healthcare patient.
 Usually, as a CNA, you complete your assignments under the direct supervision of a registered nurse or doctor.
 Simple tasks might include serving meals and helping clothe a patient; more complicated tasks include taking vital signs and consistently watching for signs of distress.
 No matter the job, a CNA is a foundational and essential part of any healthcare organization.

-Each day the duties of a CNA shift based on the needs and numbers of the patients assigned.
+Each day the duties of a Clipboard Health CNA shift is based on the needs and numbers of the patients assigned.
 Some patients will be less dependent, and others might need support in every aspect of daily functioning.
 You will need to show up ready for either situation.
 Everyday responsibilities can include:

 A CNA is responsible for changing bedsheets, tidying up rooms, and maintaining a clean environment.
 Also, CNAs assist in preparing a room for admittance or clearing a room after patient discharge.
 A comfortable, clean, and organized environment will benefit the well-being and healing of a patient.
 Often, CNAs new to the career field might be surprised at the amount of housekeeping involved; however, the tasks are important and benefit the patient.